HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_workflow/wcm_rest_crud_workflow_actions_custom.md

 1. List all the installed custom workflow actions by sending a GET request to the following URI:

+!!! note
-**Note:** Each entry has a link with the "alternate" relation.
+    Each entry has a link with the "alternate" relation.
 This link can be used to specify the action to use when you create a custom workflow action.

     ```
     /CustomWorkflowAction/available-actions